 Local governments, community programs, and advocates are constantly working to understand the needs of their residents.
 This is particularly important in light of the disruptions caused by the COVID-19 pandemic.
 Knowing what needs are most important to residents can ensure that community members are able to live happy, healthy, and productive lives.
 Our primary method of establishing needs was through direct consultation with low-income Hoosiers in the service area.
 We used a client survey to ask respondents to identify three services that would improve their lives (blank entry) and to rank their top five unmet needs from a pre-established list of 20 common needs.
 The blank entry allowed us to capture needs not represented in the list and to represent Hoosiers' needs in their own words.
 For each identified need, a selection of the respondents' own words are used to explain the perceived need, while research studies and secondary data provide additional perspective on the need's relationship to poverty.

 Client Survey Participants

-Survey participants were from Clark (51.3%), Floyd (34.2%), and Harrison (14.5%) Counties.
+Survey participants represented low-income residents of Lawrence County (51.1%), Martin (8.51%), Orange (21.8%), and Washington (18.1%) counties.

 Among survey respondents: